 My research lies at the intersections of media, migration and digital culture

 He received the Transformative Research Award for his outstanding work on the construction of the Rohingya diaspora, digital resistance, and activism online (published in New Media & Society).
 His research articles have appeared in top-quality Q1 journals, including Policy & Internet; New Media & Society; Media Culture & Society; International Journal of Communication; Communication, Culture and Critique; Contemporary South Asia; Asiascape: Digital Asia, and Technology in Society; and presented papers at major conferences such as ICA, IAMCR & AoIR.
-Additionally, he writes for public media (such as academic blogs and magazines) including The Diplomat, The Conversation and 360info, and he has also been interviewed by journalists, including Special Broadcasting Service (SBS Bangla) Australia.
+Additionally, he writes for public media (such as academic blogs and magazines), including The Diplomat, The Conversation, and 360info, and he has also been interviewed by journalists, including the Special Broadcasting Service (SBS Bangla) in Australia.

 Google Scholar ResearchGate ORCID & Monash University profile